 Others 4,700 0.3%

-Therefore, the lasting legacy of the British colony in Penang is cultural diversity.
-Additionally, the three primary ethnic groups of Penang all remain devoted to the cultural practices of their forefathers.
+The lasting legacy of British colonialism in Penang is this unique cultural diversity.
+This is because the three primary ethnic groups of Penang all remain strongly devoted to the cultural and religious practices of their forefathers.
 As a result, there is an eclectic mix of ethnic holidays every year.
 Additionally, these traditional Penang festivals have been recently supplemented with additional events that further enhance their appeal to visitors.

-However, the four primary Penang festivals are Wesak Day, Thaipusam, Chinese New Year and Hari Raya Aidilfitri.
-As a result of the cultural triangle, all 4 of these celebrations carry strong religious implications.
-Thaipusam, Wesak Day and Hari Raya are all centered around religious themes.
-The primary religions being Hinduism, Buddhism and Islam respectively.
-Additionally, this religious diversity is further divided along ethic lines – Tamil Indian (Hindu), Chinese (Buddhist) and Malay (Islam).
+Nonetheless, the four primary Penang festivals are Wesak Day, Thaipusam, Chinese New Year (including Pai Ti Kong) and Hari Raya Aidilfitri.
+As a result of the cultural triangle, all 4 of these celebrations carry strong religious and cultural implications.
+The primary religions being Hinduism, Buddhism, Chinese folk religion (deities) and Islam respectively.
+Additionally, this religious diversity is further divided along ethic lines – Tamil Indian (Hindu), Chinese (Buddhist, folk) and Malay (Islam).

-ISLAM + HINDUISM + BUDDHISM = PENANG MALAYSIA
+ISLAM + HINDUISM + BUDDHISM + CHINESE DEITIES = PENANG, MALAYSIA

-To be clear, Malaysia is a multicultural country and the religious themed Penang Festivals are for everyone who wishes to join in.
+To be clear, Malaysia is a multicultural country and the multicultural Penang Festivals are for everyone who wishes to join in.
 Nonetheless, the celebrations are still heavily divided along ethnic lines just the same.

 Below, is a short description of the 4 main Penang Festival celebrations.
 Please note that the list is not all inclusive and there are many additional celebrations here throughout the year.

 The word Thaipusam can be broken down into 2 words.
 Thai which means the Tamil month of January/February and Pusam is the name of a star.
-Pusam is a star that reaches it’s highest point in the night sky on the day of the Thaipusam celebration.
-Additionally, this Penang festival is held during the full moon that occurs during the month of “Thai”.
+The Pusam star reaches it’s highest point in the night sky on the day of the Thaipusam celebration.
+Additionally, this Penang festival is held during the full moon that occurs during the Tamil month of “Thai”.

 The Chinese Spring Festival celebrations start on the eve preceding the new moon and end on the 15th day of the following calendar month.
 In China it is by far the biggest national holiday event of the year.
 As a result, Chinese populations residing outside of China devoutly celebrate the Chinese Spring Festival.
-Therefore, Chinese Spring festival is one of the most spectacular Penang Festivals.
+Therefore, Chinese Spring festival is also a most spectacular celebrations in Penang.

 Pai Ti Kong Penang Festival

 Wesak Day celebrations are held in the spring, usually in the month of May.
 However, the specific day of the celebrations can fluctuate due to variations in the lunar calendar.
 As a result, they typically are not held on the same day in every country.
-However, they are based on the same Theravada Buddhist traditions.
+Although they are based on the same Theravada Buddhist traditions.

-The Chinese population in Penang is mostly Buddhist and therefore Wesak Day is an important festival here.
-Other important symbols of Buddhist dedication include the Kek Lok Si Temple or “Temple of Supreme Bliss” in Hokkien.
+The Chinese population in Penang is mostly Buddhist and therefore Wesak Day Festival is very important here.
+Other important symbols of Buddhist dedication in Penang include the Kek Lok Si Temple or “Temple of Supreme Bliss” in Hokkien.

-Wesak Day celebrations begin very early in the morning when Buddhist devotees flock to the local temples to meditate and pay tribute.
-Additionally, throughout the day acts of charity take place such as the distribution of free vegetarian meals and doves are also set free.
+In Penang, Buddhist devotees rise early and flock to the local temples to venerate the Buddha.
+Additionally, devotees engage in acts of charity throughout the day.
+As a result, there is distribution of free vegetarian meals and doves are also set free.

-However, the celebrations don’t reach their apex until evening and the commencement of the Wesak Day Procession which occurs in the evening.
+However, the celebrations don’t reach their apex until the commencement of the Wesak Day Procession which occurs in the evening.
 The grand procession begins at the Malaysian Buddhist Association on 182 Burma Road and passes through the streets of George Town.

 The procession includes beautiful floats covered with flowers, children singing, monks chanting and sprinkling holy water on devotees.
-This annual Wesak Day celebration has been held in George Town every year since 1949!
+Additionally, Wesak Day has been celebrated in George Town every year since 1949!

 Eid al-Fitr is a Muslim holiday celebration that commemorates the end of the Ramadan fast.
-As a result, the celebration begins only after the conclusion of the month long fast of Ramadan.
-Similar to other Penang festivals, the day it begins can fluctuate due to the annual variations of the lunar calendar.
+As a result, the celebration begins at the conclusion of the month of Ramadan.
+Additionally, the day it begins can fluctuate due to the annual variations of the lunar calendar.

 In Malaysia, Eid al-Fitr is known as Hari Raya Aidilfitri.
-The Malay translation of Hari Raya is “celebration day”.
-Similar to the other Penang festivals, Hari Raya has great significance in Malaysia because it is a majority Muslim country.
+Additionally, the Malay translation of Hari Raya is “celebration day”.
+Indeed, Malaysia is a Muslim majority country.
+As a result, Hari Raya Aidilfitri carries great significance as one of the prominent Penang Festivals.

-During Hari Raya Aidilfitri, Muslims in Malaysia greet each other commonly with “Selamat Hari Raya” which means “Happy Eid”.
-It is a time when workers in the city return home to the villages and visit family members.
-Additionally, it is common for Malaysian Muslims to wear traditional clothing for the celebration and to welcome neighbors into their homes.
+During Hari Raya Aidilfitri, Muslims commonly greet each other by saying “Selamat Hari Raya” which means “Happy Eid”.
+Additionally, it is a time when workers in the city return home to the Malay villages and visit family members.
+Furthermore, it is common for Malaysian Muslims to wear traditional clothing for the celebration and to welcome neighbors into their homes.